 The term at-risk patient population is commonly used to refer to individuals who are more likely to develop health problems, require increased medical care, or have adverse outcomes due to factors such as age, underlying health conditions, lifestyle habits, ...

-CMS STARs (Medicare’s Five-Star Quality Rating System) is a rating system used by the Centers for Medicare and Medicaid Services (CMS) to evaluate and compare the quality of healthcare services provided by Medicare- and Medicaid-participating facilities such as nursing ...
+CMS Stars (Medicare’s Five-Star Quality Rating System) is a rating system used by the Centers for Medicare and Medicaid Services (CMS) to evaluate and compare the quality of healthcare services provided by Medicare- and Medicaid-participating facilities such as nursing ...

 Coordinated care refers to a model of healthcare delivery that emphasizes collaboration and communication among all healthcare providers involved in a patient’s care.
 The goal of coordinated care is to ensure that patients receive comprehensive, high-quality care that is ...